 Shoulder strap adjustment is performed in two parts.
 There’s a quick-release Slide buckle taken from their Slide camera straps, and this allows a quick lengthening when you want to rotate the bag for camera access.
 At the end of the strap you can also adjust the overall length in a more permanent fashion.
 Surprisingly this sling doesn’t have a waist belt at all, which can come in handy on a sling, to prevent the bag rotating when you bend over.
 In an urban environment it might not be a big deal, but if you really took this on a vigorous outdoor adventure that involved scrambling, I can’t recommend it.
 The lack of a belt also makes it a sub-par choice for cycling, you’d be better going with the Everyday Messenger which does have this feature.

 The first bag that jumps out at me (probably because I just completed its review) is the PhotoCross 13 from MindShift Gear.
 The PhotoCross comes in a smaller size too, but the 13 is roughly comparable to the Everyday Sling in terms of camera and lens carrying capabilities.
 For pure outdoor photography purposes the PhotoCross sling has the Everyday Sling beat hands down.
 Thats’s not too surprising since making outdoor photo bags is all MindShift Gear do!
 It has a much more comfortable shoulder strap, a stabilizing waist belt to prevent bag rotation during more vigorous movements, a waterproof tarpaulin base and an included rain cover too.
 It’s even $20 cheaper than the Everyday Sling ($129 vs. $149).
 The PhotoCross definitely has a more “outdoorsy” design to it, so I would not necessarily call it smart.
 If you want a dark coloured, smart looking sling then check out the Think Tank Photo Turnstyle series, or the Slingshot Edge from Lowepro.
 Personally I would say the Everyday Sling is smarter than those bags, but if you need the subtlety of a black bag for weddings or corporate shooting than they do check that box.
+Update: The Everyday Sling is now available in black, so I guess that point is moot.

 The Everyday Sling occupies an interesting space in the camera bag market.
 It’s styled like an urban bag, but rugged enough to spend a good amount of time outdoors.
 From a functionality standpoint, I love it, and it’s by far my favourite of Peak Design’s “Everyday” series.
 The internal space is used well, and I far prefer the zippered closing over the magnetic latch that’s found on the Everyday Backpack and Everyday Messenger.
 If I was someone who spent my weekdays wandering around a city, with occasional outdoor photo missions on the weekend, this would be high on my list of potential carry solutions if I only had 2-3 lenses in my usual kit.
 If you really jam the bag full, and try and strap something to the bottom, you’re going to push past the comfort limit of the rather thin shoulder strap quite quickly though, so choose something else if you are fearful of over stuffing this bag.